ISS ECLSS: Advanced Closed Loop System

-NASA Sabatier system

-The NASA Sabatier system (used from 2010 until 2017) closed the oxygen loop in the ECLSS by combining waste hydrogen from the Oxygen Generating System and carbon dioxide from the station atmosphere using the Sabatier reaction to recover the oxygen.
-The outputs of this reaction were water and methane.
-The water was recycled to reduce the total amount of water carried to the station from Earth, and the methane was vented overboard by the hydrogen vent line installed for the Oxygen Generating System.

 Elektron

 Elektron units in the Zvezda service module.

 Elektron is a Russian Electrolytic Oxygen Generator, which was also used on Mir.
 It uses electrolysis to convert water molecules reclaimed from other uses on board the station into oxygen and hydrogen.
 The oxygen is vented into the cabin and the hydrogen is vented into space.
 The three Elektron units on the ISS have been plagued with problems, frequently forcing the crew to use backup sources (either bottled oxygen or the Vika system discussed below).
 To support a crew of six, NASA added the oxygen generating system discussed above.

-In 2004, the Elektron unit shut down due to (initially) unknown causes.
+In 2004, the Elektron unit shut down due to initially unknown causes.
 Two weeks of troubleshooting resulted in the unit starting up again, then immediately shutting down.
 The cause was eventually traced to gas bubbles in the unit, which remained non-functional until a Progress resupply mission in October 2004.
 In 2005, ISS personnel tapped into the oxygen supply of the recently arrived Progress resupply spacecraft when the Elektron unit failed.
 In 2006, fumes from a malfunctioning Elektron unit prompted NASA flight engineers to declare a "spacecraft emergency".
 A burning smell led the ISS crew to suspect another Elektron fire, but the unit was only "very hot".
 A leak of corrosive, odorless potassium hydroxide forced the ISS crew to don gloves and face masks.
 It has been conjectured that the smell came from overheated rubber seals.
 The incident occurred shortly after STS-115 left and just before arrival of a resupply mission (including space tourist Anousheh Ansari).
 The Elektron did not come back online until November 2006, after new valves and cables arrived on the October 2006 Progress resupply vessel.
 The ERPTC (Electrical Recovery Processing Terminal Current) was inserted into the ISS to prevent harm to the systems.
 In October 2020, the Elektron system failed and had to be deactivated for a short time before being repaired.